Quantum channels and memory effects: Introduction

-This work aims to provide an overview of the field of quantum channels by adopting an approach which, to a large extent, is self-contained.
-Starting from basics results obtained in the case of memoryless configuration, it allows one to highlight also the recent developments concerning memory effects.
-For this purpose all the technical aspects which are directly related to quantum channels are presented and explicitly discussed in the manuscript.
-By necessity however, those quantum information notions which have been already reviewed elsewhere are not discussed here.
-In particular, in the present article the reader will not find an introduction to the structure of quantum states, entanglement, and measurement: a rather complete report on these topics can indeed be found elsewhere, e.g. in the books~\cite{NC00,PETZBOOK,SCHUMACHERBOOK,PRESKILL,ZYCBOOK,HOLEVObook} or in the review articles~\cite{HHHH09,GHUNE09} which provide a full account on entanglement theory.
-It is also worth mentioning a series of papers which, at various level, deal with quantum communication on memoryless channels.
-Of fundamental importance in this respect is the article~\cite{BS98} which can be seen as a sort of {\it manifesto} for quantum information theory.
+After having introduced the notion of transmission rates, it is natural to ask what are their maximum rates that can be achieved in a quantum channel.
+Thus we address the issue of quantum channel capacities in Sec.\ \ref{sec:ctc}.
+A series of papers, at various level, dealt with capacities of memoryless quantum channels.
+For instance, the article~\cite{BS98} can be seen as a sort of {\it manifesto} for quantum information theory.
 The review~\cite{CD94} presents instead a rather detailed account of the mathematical and technological issues one faces when dealing with quantum communication with photonic sources (even if some of the open problems discussed there were solved in more recent years, this article remains a useful guidance to the field).
-Reference~\cite{GALINDO} provides a rather compact overview on quantum information theory and discusses in a simple but clear form the basics aspects of the Shannon approach.
-A more mathematically oriented point of view on quantum channels is presented in Ref.~\cite{Keyl2002}.
+Reference~\cite{GALINDO} provides a rather compact overview on quantum information theory and discusses in a simple but clear form the basic aspects of the Shannon approach.
+A more mathematically oriented point of view is presented in Ref.~\cite{Keyl2002}.
 Reference~\cite{reviewHOLEVO} focuses on channel capacities and their entropic characterization, while finally~\cite{WPGCRSL11} is a detailed introduction to the field of Gaussian bosonic channels.

-The paper is organized as follows.
-The basics definitions and properties of quantum channels are presented in Sec.\ \ref{sec:qcbo}.
-Section \ref{sec:fmmqc} discusses the transition from the memoryless setting to a more general scenario which allows for correlations in quantum communication.
-The various classes of memory channels are then reviewed in Sec.\ \ref{sec:tqmc}.
-Section \ref{sec:codes} discusses quantum error correction codes and achievable information transmission rates.
-Coding theorems and capacities are presented in Sec.\ \ref{sec:ctc}.
-Section \ref{sec:solv} concerns models of memoryless as well as memory channels that can be solved for their communication capacities.
-Then, the divisibility of quantum channels and their relation to dynamical maps are discussed in Sec.\ \ref{sec:memdyn}.
-Finally, conclusions and an outlook on physical realizations are given in Sec.\ \ref{sec:so}.
+In Sec.~\ref{sec:ctc} coding theorems, that allow one to express capacities in a closed form by means of entropic quantities, are succinctly reviewed for memoryless quantum channels.
+We then indulge on the possibility of using them in the memory setting (revisiting what kind of memory permits it) and on their generalization.